A viral photo showed former NBA star Delonte West homeless. Mark Cuban found him and picked him up.

 Cuban took West to a hotel, and has offered to pay for his treatment at a drug rehabilitation facility, TMZ reported.

 Born in July 1983 in the District, the 6-foot-4 West burst onto the local basketball scene at Eleanor Roosevelt High School in Greenbelt, Md., where he was named as The Post’s Boys Player of the Year as a senior.
-At Saint Joseph’s in Philadelphia, West helped lead a team that finished the regular season a perfect 27-0 before losing in the Elite Eight of the NCAA Tournament.
+At Saint Joseph’s in Philadelphia, West helped lead a team that finished the regular season a perfect 27-0 before losing in the Elite Eight of the NCAA tournament.
 Drafted in the first round by the Boston Celtics in 2004, West went on to play eight seasons in the NBA.

 But West always struggled with mental illness.
 In 2015, he told The Post’s Rick Maese that he had regularly attempted to kill himself as a teenager.
 West publicly disclosed his bipolar disorder diagnosis in 2008, when he was still playing in Cleveland.
 West pleaded guilty to weapons charges in 2009 after police found three loaded guns in his motorcycle during a traffic stop.
 He avoided jail time, but was sentenced to eight months home detention.